Last updated on 7 July 2022

 Vendors are on wholesale websites, resale websites, and manufacturing plants.
 Websites like Alibaba are the most famous examples, but you pay for those products upfront.

 To address deals with vendors that pay on a per-sale basis, you will need to discuss dealings with the vendor.
 Many manufacturers or wholesalers will require some deposit upfront before you walk out with their product.

 How Should I Pay My Vendors on Shopify & WooCommerce?

 You can use a vendor payout app to set up scheduled payments such as CollabPay.
 It’s essential to have this established before you make any product sales.
 Otherwise, you might end up owing a great deal of money all at once.

 Again you can use a vendor payout app such as CollabPay.
 This will sync with your WooCommerce store easily.

 What Vendor Payout Option Should I Use?

 There are many ways you can pay your vendors.
-Ultimately, your choice for how to pay them changes depending on your comfort level.
+Ultimately, your choice for how to pay vendors changes depending on your comfort level.
 However, you will want to be sure that your vendors appreciate the time and effort you put into this.

 Rather than burn time with manual calculation methods, having regular automatic payments is a must.
 Automation allows you to focus on high-level business efforts like brand promotion and adding new vendors.
 That’s why you need a vendor payout app.

 If you would like additional help on your Shopify store, check out our tips and tricks article.
 We hope this article helps you out.
 Thanks for reading!